 Managers have a desire to see Boeing keep the pipeline of engineers full.
-Observations are that there is a gap in employees between 30-45 years of age.
-Boeing should do strategic hiring to relieve the gaps and to hire even during down years to ensure these gaps do not occur again.
-Mentoring in many groups is not a formal process which implies that career planning with a mentor is not done very well.
-A high attrition with less than 5 years of service to Boeing has been noted.
-"Didn't utilize me well" was one of the comments received by new hires that have left.
-It is as if these employees are part of a new culture - 'What can the company do for me?'.
-All managers agree that communication is the key to knowing what a new hire is thinking.
-The new hire has a Development Plan that is formally assessed.
+Boeing should do strategic hiring to relieve the gaps in experience and to hire continuously to ensure these gaps do not occur again, even in times of economic recession.
+Mentoring in many groups is not a formal process which implies that career planning with a mentor could be improved.
+A high attrition among engineers with less than 5 years of service to Boeing has been noted.
+"Didn't utilize me well" was one of the comments received by new employees that have left.
+All managers agree that communication is the key to knowing what a new employee is thinking.
+The new employee has a Development Plan that is assessed.
 Assessment is based on success and work ethic.
-For a functional group, one pot of money is divided up for raises among all members of the group.
-In Seattle, the Union influences scorecard/rating by having managers rate new hires low due to quotas.

-At some point every new hire must decide whether to go on a technical or managerial career track.
-Managers suggest individuals learn about Boeing for at least three years.
-Sometime during this three year period the manager should ask the individual's desires and work with them to develop their career plan.
-Normally the decision is made around the 10-15 year point in a career.
-The question comes up about flextime and working at home - are these good or bad?
-How does one ensure that the work is being done?
-The perception also is that the Engineering Skills Rotation Program doesn't work well.
-"The system doesn't find opportunities for you."
-Other interesting quotes are "Money in itself is not a motivator - absence of money is a demotivator" and "Know what your people need and reward them with it to keep the people happy."
+At some point every new employee must decide whether to go on a technical or managerial track.
+Managers suggest individuals learn about Boeing for at least three years before making this decision.
+Sometime during these three years the manager should ask the individual's desires and work with them to develop their plan.
+Normally the final decision is made around the 10-15 year point in a career.

-3.3.4 New Hires: Suggestions for Engineering Preparation
+New Employees: Suggestions for Engineering Preparation

-Interviews with new hires indicate that they decided on engineering in high school or college.
+Interviews with new employees indicate that they decided to become an engineer in high school or college.
 This needs to occur earlier in the education pipeline.
-New hires gave some suggestions for changes in K-12 and undergraduate experiences.
+New employees gave some suggestions for changes in K-12 and undergraduate experiences.